 Huge rotating iron walls allow for flexible modification of the room's acoustics and help to facilitate a huge variety of events.
 The open concrete walls hint at the buildings past while the big, lighted bar, wooden floors and an open layout turn the room into an inviting space for encounters.
 According to professor Friedrich, »authenticity, minimalism and reduction« where the architect's key concerns.
 The lighting concept was also developed specifically for the room and is an integral part of its artistic design: a chandelier made from 270 plastic bottles is placed at the center of several illuminated rings and confronts the rooms angular shape with organic forms.
 An allusion to old concert halls in a contemporary interpretation.

-The resonanzraum bar forms the centrepiece of the room and is run by Ensemble Resonanz itself.
-It offers a changing selection of drinks developed by the musicians which ranges from homemade lemonades to good wines and Laphroig.
+The resonanzraum bar is the room's centerpiece and run by Ensemble Resonanz itself.
+It offers a changing selection of drinks developed by the musicians which ranges from homemade lemonades to wines, local beers and laphroaig.
 If there's anything special you'd like, just let the bar crew know.
-All the takings from the bar go straight towards funding the Ensemble and its projects.
+All revenue from the bar goes straight towards funding the Ensemble and its projects.
 Cheers!

 With its excellent acoustics and club atmosphere the resonanzraum has become home to a new urban audience for classical music and evolved into a space for new formats and ideas.
 In 2017, the room was complemented with its own label: resonanzraum records.The label presents productions closely tied to the resonanzraum and transporting its unique atmosphere to audiences everywhere.